-Six years ago, a friend told David Malka, co-founder and CEO of Odyssey Vacations, about his Airbnb listing.
-David‚Äôs friend was paying $1400 per month for a long term lease on a Los Angeles apartment.
+Six years ago, a friend told David Malka, co-founder, and CEO of Better Vacations, about his Airbnb listing.
+David‚Äôs friend was paying $1,400 per month for a long-term lease on a Los Angeles apartment.
 He was placing the property on Airbnb and earning $4,500 in short-term rental income.

 Not long after this conversation, David partnered up with his friend.
 They leased a couple of Los Angeles properties and a new business venture was born.

 Over time, pressure from Home Owners Associations (HOAs) drove David to drop his leased apartments.
 Many HOAs were restricting short-term rental activities.
 For example, some were adding clauses specifying that rentals must have a minimum duration of 30 days.

 David knew that the short-term rental market still had immense potential.
 Instead of leasing apartments, he decided to purchase his rental properties.
 He initially focused on the Las Vegas market.
 It was an area David was familiar with and one that had a strong vacation rental market.

 ‚ÄúThe returns were so good that I targeted as many properties as I possibly could,‚ÄĚ David said.